 If you are looking for the best food to enjoy, thrilling rides, and Broadway-style shows, look no further than Dollywood, just minutes outside of downtown Pigeon Forge, Tennessee.
 The Smoky Mountain theme park, owned by The Queen of Country, Dolly Parton, features more than 40 family-friendly rides, 15 theatrical shows, a waterpark, and most notably, some of the best food you can find at an amusement park.

-For the fourth time in seven years, the park has won the title of best theme park food from Amusement Today, the amusement park industry's leading trade publication.
+For the fourth time in seven years, the great smoky mountains theme park has won the title of best theme park food from Amusement Today, the amusement park industry's leading trade publication.
 Think of it as the Academy Awards of amusement parks.

 While the park does cater some theme park favorites like funnel cake and popcorn, the various food options across the park offer southern favorites, bringing you back to Dolly's childhood.
 From food stands to buffets and even a full-service restaurant or two, many people visit the park just for the food, and I can't blame them.